axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-syslog-ng/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The `syslog-ng()` destination driver forwards log messages to another `syslog-ng` node in EWMM format.
+The `syslog-ng()` destination driver forwards log messages to another AxoSyslog node in EWMM format.

 {{% include-headless "chunk/ewmm-intro.md" %}}